 It was SO much easier to clean the glass fireplace doors this way.
 I think either my Mom or Mummu used Bon Ami, because I have memories of cleaning glass with it as a kid, so I eschewed it when shopping for glass cleaner as an adult (weird, the things that motivate my consumer habits).
 Well, I’m back in the Bon Ami Bandwagon, because look at my glass fireplace doors now!

-In case anyone has struggled to clean their glass fireplace doors, I wanted to share this as a PSA.
+In case anyone has struggled with how to clean glass fireplace doors, I wanted to share this as a PSA.
 I like a clean home, but I want cleaning to be easy, so from time to time I share products that really knock my socks off (like that citru-shine stuff I’m still smitten with).

 Looking for more cleaning tips?